Intel Xeon E3 - 1220LV2 3.5 GHZ

-FatCow, founded in 1998, is one of the oldest web hosting providers in the market, intended to provide a different alternative in Web hosting.
+FatCow, founded in 1998, is one of the oldest web hosting providers in the market intended to provide a different yet effective alternative to traditional web hosting.

-FatCow offers shared Web hosting options for small to medium-sized enterprises and individuals searching for a low-cost Web hosting choice.
-They developed and pioneered a one-plan, one-price strategy to make getting your personal or small business internet site easier.
+The FatCow hosting company offers shared Web hosting options for small to medium-sized enterprises and individuals searching for a low-cost Web hosting choice.
+They've developed and pioneered a 'one-plan; one-price' strategy to simplify creating and hosting your personal or business website.

-FatCow Hosting has two data centers located in the Boston, MA area, occupying over 2400 square feet of space when combined, containing thousands of servers and multiple Petabytes of storage.
+FatCow Hosting has two data centers located in the Boston, MA area, occupying over 2,400 square feet of space and containing thousands of servers that provide multiple Petabytes of storage.
 The hosting company services over two million customers worldwide.
 FatCow also claims that they have good customer support compared to other hosts on the market.

-FatCow includes a comprehensive online help center and ticketing system, as well as step-by-step tutorials for managing your account.
-They offer 24/7 customer support and a 30-day money-back guarantee with no questions asked.
+FatCow also features a comprehensive online help center and ticketing system, as well as step-by-step tutorials for managing your account.
+FatCow offers 24/7 customer support and a 30-day money-back guarantee with no questions asked.

 To get started, go to their website.

-Original FatCow Plan - A Linux-based shared web hosting
+Original FatCow Plan - A Linux-based shared hosting solution

 VPS Hosting - A high-performance VPS hosting service